-The two strands separated by the helicase have a strong tendency to reanneal to form a DNA duplex again.
-To prevent reannealing, the replication protein A (RPA) coats the single-stranded DNA.
-The central enzymes of DNA replication are the DNA-dependent DNA polymerases, simply known as DNA polymerases.
-Animal cells contain at least 13 distinct types of DNA polymerases.
-Like bacterial DNA polymerases, they can extend DNA strands only in the 5' \rightarrow 3' direction.
-The two strands of parental DNA, therefore, have to be replicated in different ways.
-While the leading strand is synthesized continuously in the 5' \rightarrow 3' direction of the replication fork movement, the other strand, known as the lagging strand, is also synthesized in the 5' \rightarrow 3' direction, but can only be made in small segments known as Okazaki fragments.
+synthesized continuously in the $5' \rightarrow 3'$ direction of the replication fork movement, the other strand, known as the lagging strand, is also synthesized in the $5' \rightarrow 3'$ direction, but can only be made in small segments known as Okazaki fragments.
 The overall process is, therefore, described as a semidiscontinuous mode of replication.

-Another common feature shared by all known DNA polymerases is that they cannot synthesize a new strand de novo, but can only add nucleotides to the free 3'-OH group of a base-paired polynucleotide.
+Another common feature shared by all known DNA polymerases is that they cannot synthesize a new strand de novo but can only add nucleotides to the free 3'-OH group of a base-paired polynucleotide.
 The replication of DNA is, therefore, initiated by the synthesis of a short RNA primer.
-In eukaryotes, a primase synthesizes a 7to 10-nt RNA primer.
-DNA polymerase α is associated with the primase and extends the primer by approximately 15 DNA nucleotides.
-The chain is then further extended by DNA polymerases δ and ε .
+In eukaryotes, a primase synthesizes a 7- to 10-nt RNA primer.
+DNA polymerase $\alpha$ is associated with the primase and extends the primer by approximately 15 DNA nucleotides.
+The chain is then further extended by DNA polymerases $\delta$ and $\varepsilon$ .
 Both polymerases are highly processive, meaning they can polymerize long stretches of the DNA without dissociating from the strand.
-DNA polymerase δ needs a sliding clamp protein named proliferating cell nuclear antigen (PCNA) to maintain its processivity.
+DNA polymerase $\delta$ needs a sliding clamp protein named proliferating cell nuclear antigen (PCNA) to maintain its processivity.
 PCNA is also required for the synthesis of the lagging strand.
-In contrast, DNA polymerase ε is highly processive in the absence of PCNA and is involved in leading strand synthesis.
+In contrast, DNA polymerase $\varepsilon$ is highly processive in the absence of PCNA and is involved in leading strand synthesis.

-Both polymerases δ and ε carry out an additional proofreading step, for which they possess $3' \rightarrow 5'$ exonuclease activity: In case the DNA polymerase incorporates a mismatched nucleotide into the newly synthesized strand, its polymerase activity is halted and the mismatched nucleotide is hydrolytically excised by the exonuclease activity.
-The enzyme can then incorporate the correct nucleotide and resume its normal polymerase activity.
-DNA polymerases with proofreading activity are characterized by high fidelity, that is, their error rates are only about one in every 10^6-10^{11} nucleotides, depending on the type of polymerase.
+Both polymerases $\delta$ and $\varepsilon$ carry out an additional proofreading step, for which they possess $3' \rightarrow 5'$ exonuclease activity: In case the DNA polymerase incorporates a mismatched nucleotide into the newly synthesized strand, its polymerase activity is halted, and the mismatched nucleotide is hydrolytically excised by the exonuclease activity.
+The enzyme can then incorporate the correct nucleotide and resume its normal polymerase activity are characterized by high fidelity, that is, their error rates are only about one in every $10^6-10^{11}$ nucleotides, depending on the type of polymerase.